security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 ### Provide a valid target URL

 We need to provide `sqlmap` with a parameterized example URL.
 In the case of DVWA, the SQL Injection is manifest as a URL GET parameter, in the form of `?id=<value>` in the URL.
 The easiest way to get a valid injectable URL for `sqlmap` to use against DVWA is to submit *any* query to the SQL Injection page, and then copy-paste the resultant URL.
-The image below shows the resultant url from submitting a query of `1` on `/dvwa/vulnerabilities/sqli/`:
+The image below shows the resultant URL from submitting a query of `1` on `/dvwa/vulnerabilities/sqli/`:

 {% include lab-image.html image='dvwa-sqlmap-example-url.png' %}